REVEALER: Reinforcement-Guided Visual Reasoning for Element-Level Text-Image Alignment Evaluation: Experiments

 \subsection{Ablations}

 We conduct ablation studies to assess the contribution of each component in our framework. \textbf{Qwen3-VL-8B-Instruct} serves as the base model. ``+ Cold Start'' refers to supervised fine-tuning with formatted alignment data. ``+ Reasoning'' adds natural language explanation generation (\texttt{<thinking>}). ``+ Grounding'' introduces bounding box prediction (\texttt{<box>}) to ground observations before reasoning. ``+ GRPO'' (\textsc{Revealer}) applies reinforcement learning to align the model with human preferences.
-The subtractive settings ``w/o Visual Reasoning'' and ``w/o Challenging Sample'' denote the removal of the observation step and the hard-negative filtering strategy during GRPO training, respectively.
+The subtractive settings ``w/o Visual Reasoning'' and ``w/o Challenging Sample'' denote the removal of the grouding step and the Challenging-sample Selection strategy during GRPO training, respectively.

 As shown in Table \ref{tab: ablations}, performance generally improves with added components.
 Cold start and structured reasoning yield steady gains.
 GRPO brings the most significant improvement, with +13.2\% and +7.9\% accuracy gains on EvalMuse-40K and RichHF, respectively.
 Interestingly, visual reasoning without GRPO hurts performance, likely due to incorrect visual grounding leading to flawed reasoning.
 This is validated by the ``w/o Visual Reasoning'' setting, which results in drops of 5.2\% and 6.5\% on the two benchmarks.
 Finally, disabling challenging sampling leads to performance drops of 3.3\% and 2.0\%, confirming its positive effect on training quality.